filipecode-03/surveyForm/README.md

     <img src="images/formulario.png">
 </div>

-## 📋 Funcionalidades
+## 📋 Features

-- **Formulário de Pesquisa:** Inclui campos para nome, e-mail, idade, opções de múltipla escolha e área de texto para comentários, permitindo que usuários forneçam feedback detalhado.
+- **Survey Form:** Includes fields for name, email, age, multiple choice options, and a comment text area, allowing users to provide detailed feedback.

-- **Layout Responsivo:** Adapta-se a diferentes tamanhos de tela, garantindo uma boa experiência em dispositivos móveis e desktops.
+- **Responsive Layout:** Adapts to different screen sizes, ensuring a good experience on mobile devices and desktops.

-- **Design Limpo e Intuitivo:** Utiliza uma paleta de cores suave e tipografia legível para facilitar a leitura e a navegação.​
+- **Clean and Intuitive Design:** Uses a soft color palette and legible typography to make it easy to read and navigate.​

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used
-- **HTML5**: Estruturação semântica do conteúdo da página.
+- **HTML5**: Semantic structuring of the page content.

-- **CSS3**: Estilização e layout responsivo do formulário.​
+- **CSS3**: Responsive styling and layout of the form.​